ryanbylee/operating-systems-projects/labs/lab0/README.md

 # A Kernel Seedling

-One sentence description
+Kernel Module to print the number of currnetly-running processes

 ## Building

 Explain how to build your kernel module
+To build the kernel module, run
+`make`
+inside the directory

 ## Running

-Explain how to run your kernel module and what to expect
+To load the kernel module into kernel, run
+`sudo insmod proc_count.ko`

+To check if the module is loaded successfully, run `lsmod`

+To run the kernel module, run
+`cat /proc/count`

+You should expect to see the number of currently-running process in your system.

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+To remove the kernel module from kernel, run
+`sudo rmmod proc_count`

 ## Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
-It should match release numbers as seen on https://www.kernel.org/.
+The module is tested on kernel release version 5.14.8-arch1-1